Malay language: Vocabulary

 The Malay language has many words borrowed from Arabic (in particular religious terms), Sanskrit, Tamil, certain Sinitic languages, Persian (due to historical status of Malay Archipelago as a trading hub), and more recently, Portuguese, Dutch and English (in particular many scientific and technological terms).
 Indonesian has inclination toward Sanskrit in formulation of new words due to extensive Javanese and Balinese speaking community, while Malaysian and Bruneian Malay prefer Arabic as source for neologism due to acceptance of Islamic Arabic practices.
-Arabic in Indonesian tends to reside in (Islamic) religious sphere.
+Arabic in Indonesian tends to reside in the (Islamic) religious sphere.
 The presence of Sanskritised neologism in Malaysian and Bruneian Malay is a result of "importation" from Indonesian.
 Terminology for various subjects such as administration, business, and law was derived from the languages of respective colonial master, those are Dutch for Indonesian and English for Malaysian and Bruneian Malay.
-Although the rule for scientific terms development is agreed, the result can be differ because of (1) the difference in traditional vocabulary (such as Dutch vs English and Sanskritic Javanese vs Arabised Malay) and (2) the loan-shift difference on semantics and grammatical feature choice.
+Although the rule for scientific terms development is agreed, the result can be differ because of the difference in traditional vocabulary (such as Dutch vs English and Sanskritic Javanese vs Arabised Malay) and the loan-shift difference on semantics and grammatical feature choice.
 The divergence between Indonesian and "Standard" Malay are systemic in nature and, to a certain extent, contribute to the way the two sets of speakers understand and react to the world, and are more far reaching with a discernible cognitive gap than the difference between dialects.